RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 To view and test the site as a non-admin user:

-1) Login to your local dev instance (http://localhost:8080) as the openlibrary@example.com admin user.
+1) Log into your local dev instance (http://localhost:8080) as the openlibrary@example.com admin user.
 2) Enter the admin interface URL: http://localhost:8080/admin and select the `People` option (http://localhost:8080/admin/people)
 3) Select the user `AccountBot` from the "Recent Accounts" table.
 4) At the top of the user page (http://localhost:8080/admin/people/AccountBot) there will be two red buttons -- click on "login as this user".